ddrr1337/warp_aave/README.md

 `export PRIVATE_KEY=<wallet_privete_key>`

-To add networks to your environment, you can follow the official Brownie [documentation](https://eth-brownie.readthedocs.io/en/stable/network-management.html)
+To add networks to your environment, you can follow the official Brownie [documentation](https://eth-brownie.readthedocs.io/en/stable/network-management.html).
+Of course your named networks need to match with declared in this repo `brownie-config.yaml`.

 Then you will be able to start a script for example the deploy script: